 - What to add to acrylic paint for pouring?

-- What can I use instead of silicone in acrylic pouring?
+- What can I use instead of pouring medium?

 - What can you use instead of Floetrol for acrylic pouring?

-- How do you thin acrylic paint for pouring?
+- How do you thin acrylic paint for pouring with water?

 What to add to acrylic paint for pouring?